• Tools

 Input Parameters:

-• Email: Customer email address, required and must be valid email format
+• Email: Customer email address; required and must be a valid email format.

 Options: